claimvantage/sfdx-jenkins-shared-library/README.md

 <a name="shWithStatus"></a>
 ### shWithStatus

-This is a building block for other steps that run a shell command, checks if the result is 0 (if it is not then it fails).
+This is a building block for other steps that run a shell command and checks if the result is 0 (if it is not then it fails).

 <a name="withOrgsInParallel"></a>
 ### withOrgsInParallel